How DataSunrise Helps to Comply with GDPR, SOX, PCI DSS and HIPAA Requirements

 DataSunrise helps to meet these requirements by utilizing the Data Audit functionality.
 DataSunrise continuously monitors the database traffic and records all database user and client application actions.
 The audit reports enable the administrator to identify the end user and applications used to access the database.

-DataSunrise helps to fulfill the most critical requirements of forementioned security standards.
+DataSunriaforementionedulfill the most critical requirements of the forementioned security standards.
 It should be noted though that DataSunrise alone cannot fulfill all the variety of demands, but database-specific ones only.
 To achieve full SOX, PCI DSS or HIPAA compliance, you need to employ a system of security means including both administrative and technical safeguards.

 DataSunrise supports all major databases and data warehouses such as Oracle, Exadata, IBM DB2, IBM Netezza, MySQL, MariaDB, Greenplum, Amazon Aurora, Amazon Redshift, Microsoft SQL Server, Azure SQL, Teradata and more.
 You are welcome to download a free trial if would like to install on your premises.
 In case you are a cloud user and run your database on Amazon AWS or Microsoft Azure you can get it from AWS market place or Azure market place.